swrobel/meta-surf-forecast/README.md

 1|Good
 2|Optimal

-#### Old API
+#### Old API (v1)

 Surfline's old API is undocumented and unauthenticated, but was used via javascript on their website, so it was fairly easy to reverse-engineer.
-However, they have updated their site & apps to use the new API, so this could go away at any time.
-They return JSON, but with a very odd structure, with each item that is time-sensitive containing an array of daily arrays of values that correspond to timestamps provided in a separate set of arrays.
+However, they have updated their site & apps to use the new API, and it appears that they've stopped including some critical data in the responses for the old API, so it's disabled in this app for now (and probably forever).

+It returned JSON, but with a very odd structure, with each item that is time-sensitive containing an array of daily arrays of values that correspond to timestamps provided in a separate set of arrays.
 For example (lots of data left out for brevity):

 ```json
 "Surf": {